trabian/stitch-up/README.md

 ### Current status

 This project is still in early stages, but it works.
-Right now the paths and dependencies are only included from packages one-level deep (not including the primary project).
-This will eventually improved to follow the whole dependency tree but since we're inspecting the package.json files directly we need to either make sure to avoid circular dependencies or leverage npm programatically to avoid the need to handle the depencency structure ourselves.